 About the Sawyer Pardo Fellowship for LGBTQ+ Health

-Qualifications
+Fellow Qualifications

-• Applicants must hold an MD or DO degree
+• Applicants must hold an MD or DO degree.

 Salary and Benefits:

-• Fellows will be employed by the University of Cincinnati College of Medicine and University of Cincinnati Physicians.
-Salary is paid at PGY-4 level unless the fellow has advanced standing due to their previous graduate medical education.
+• Salary is paid at PGY-4 level unless the fellow has advanced standing due to their previous graduate medical education.
 Benefits and CME are included.

 • Fellows will receive the academic faculty title of Instructor, Department of Family and Community Medicine at the UC College of Medicine.